SpacehuhnTech/wifiduck.com/index.md

 The WiFi Duck is an open-source project and user-friendly tool to learn about keystroke injection attacks or 'BadUSBs'.
 By emulating a USB keyboard, a BadUSB can gain full access to a computer in a matter of seconds!

-Unlike other BadUSBs, with the WiFi Duck you don't need to install an app, log in, compile or copy scripts to an SD card.
+Unlike with other BadUSBs, you don't need to install an app, log in, compile or copy scripts to an SD card.
-You can simply connect via WiFi to manage all your scripts from within a web interface.
+You simply connect via WiFi to manage all your scripts from within a web interface.

 **Disclaimer:**

 This tool is intended to be used for testing, training, and educational purposes only.
 Never use it to do harm or create damage!

+---

 ## Malduino W